SAP/cloud-mta-build-tool/docs/docs/configuration.md

 By using the negation pattern `!` in the `build-parameters ignore` attribute, you can select specified content into the package (because `not ignore` equals `include`).

-Notice, to avoid regression, a new bool type attribute `build-parameters ignore-use-full-glob-pattern` (default value is `false`) is added.
-Only when it is true, `build-parameters ignore` will support [full glob patterns](https://en.wikipedia.org/wiki/Glob_(programming)), otherwise MBT package behavior and result remain unchanged.
+To avoid regression, a new bool type attribute,   `build-parameters ignore-use-full-glob-pattern` (the default value is false), has been added.
+Only when it is set to true, `build-parameters ignore` will support [full glob patterns](https://en.wikipedia.org/wiki/Glob_(programming)).
+Otherwise the MBT package behavior and result remain unchanged.

 For example: